matthodan/jekyll-asset-pipeline/README.md

 ## Contribute

 You can contribute to the Jekyll Asset Pipeline by submitting a pull request [via GitHub](https://github.com/matthodan/jekyll-asset-pipeline).

-Key areas that I have identified for future improvement include:
+I have identified the following areas for improvement:

 - __Tests, tests, tests.__  I'm embarrassed to say that I didn't write a single test while building Jekyll Asset Pipeline.
 This started as a hack for my blog and quickly grew into a library as I tweaked it to support my own needs.
 - __Handle remote assets.__ Right now, Jekyll Asset Pipeline does not provide any way to include remote assets in bundles unless you save them locally before generating your site.
 Moshen's [Jekyll Asset Bundler](https://github.com/moshen/jekyll-asset_bundler) allows you to include remote assets, which I thought was pretty interesting.
 That said, I think it is generally better to keep remote assets separate so that they load asynchronously.